Lilyhammer: Production

-According to Rolling Stone, Van Zandt is responsible for most of the show's musical soundtrack.
-"I did the whole score myself for free.
+According to Rolling Stone, Van Zandt was responsible for most of the show's musical soundtrack: "I did the whole score myself for free.
 I did it from my own studio."
+In addition to being executive producer, writer, actor, and composer on the series, Van Zandt made his directorial debut with the season three finale.

 Episodes

 Broadcast

 Lilyhammer premiered in Norway on 25 January 2012.
-On 6 February 2012, the show began streaming on Netflix in Canada and the US.
-From 11 September 2012, it was transmitted on BBC Four in the UK.
+On 6 February 2012, the show began streaming on Netflix in Canada and the United States.
+From 11 September 2012, it was transmitted on BBC Four in the United Kingdom.
 The series was bought by SBS in Australia.
 The series has been sold to over 130 countries worldwide.
-On 22 July 2015, Steven van Zandt posted on Twitter that the series had been cancelled, and the following day Netflix confirmed that they were pulling out.
+On 22 July 2015, Steven Van Zandt posted on Twitter that the series had been cancelled, and the following day Netflix confirmed that they were pulling out.
 NRK, who owns the rights to the series, remained optimistic that a deal could be made with another company for a fourth season.

 Netflix was slated to lose the series in full in November 2022, but an agreement was reached to extend the streaming arrangement for an additional seven years, through November 2029.